 Oh hi.
 I see you’ve found my website.
 I suspect this is going to be part of an unusually good day for you.
-Or, I suppose, for me.
+Or, more likely, for me!
 Let’s be honest.
 Not very many people know who I am.
 Yet?
 But that’ll change.
-Or it won’t, I guess.
+Or maybe it won’t.
+That isn’t really the point.
 I’ll get a better idea who I am, though, and if you’d like to join me in the process, you’re quite welcome to follow along.

 - Catholic Senior Ministry (catholicseniorministry.org), wherein I attempt to train parish catechetical leaders to evangelize and catechize older adults in their parishes.